Frequently Asked Questions

 A: No one knows your dog like you do, so it is completely up to you if you’d like to bring your dog to tour the facility before his/her first daycare day or overnight stay.
 It is not required, but many owners want their dog to have a look and sniff before being dropped off.
 If your dog is a bit shy or has never been kenneled before, sometimes it is helpful to tour the facility and some owners find it useful to bring their dog for a daycare day before their first overnight stay.
 This daycare day will show your dog that you will be returning to pick them up at the end of their stay and it will give the staff an idea of your dog’s personality and activity level.

-We schedule tours at 3:00 or 3:30 pm most days so send us an email or call us to see if we can accomodate your schedule.
+We schedule tours by appointment daily. so send us an email or call us to see if we can accomodate your schedule.

 Q: Will my dog be sharing a kennel space with another dog?